waynodiablo/Oystercard/bookmark_manager/01_creating_user_stories.md

 - [ ] Write User stories/features for adding tags to links
 - [ ] Write User stories/features for filtering links by a tag
 - [ ] Draw a rough model of the domain
-- [ ] Put all these user stories in your README for the project on Github
+- [ ] Put all these user stories in your project README

 ## Resources